open-numbers/ddf--gapminder--systema_globalis/etl/recipes/README.md

 inside configuration section. we define the configuration of dirs. currently we can set below path:

+- `ddf_dir`: the directory that contains all ddf csv repos.
+Must set this variable in the main recipe.
 - `recipes_dir`: the directory contains all recipes to include.
+Must set this variable if we have `include` section.
-- `dictionary_dir`: the directory contains all translation files. (translation will be discussed later)
+- `dictionary_dir`: the directory contains all translation files.
+Must set this variable if we have json file in the options of procedures. (translation will be discussed later)

 ### include